K J Somaiya Institute of Management MBA Admissions 2026

-The Telangana State Integrated Common Entrance Test (TS ICET) is an annual examination administered by Kakatiya University on behalf of the Telangana State Council of Higher Education (TSCHE).
-This article gives an overview of the TS ICET Exam and offers study suggestions for the Analytical Ability section.
-This section is extremely essential since it has a high weightage (75 out of 200 questions) and covers topics such as data sufficiency, problem-solving, and logical reasoning.
-Performing well in Analytical Ability helps differentiate candidates in the competitive TS ICET exam.
+The Telangana State Integrated Common Entrance Test (TS ICET) 2026 is a state-level entrance exam conducted by Kakatiya University on behalf of the Telangana State Council of Higher Education (TSCHE) for admission to MBA and MCA programmes in Telangana.
+Among the different sections of the TS ICET exam, the Analytical Ability section plays a crucial role in determining a candidate’s overall performance.
+It carries the highest weightage with 75 out of 200 questions, covering topics like data sufficiency, problem-solving, and logical reasoning.

 This Story also Contains